CrypticMessenger/Youtube-Automation/README.md

 # YouTube Video Processing Toolkit

 This project provides a command-line toolkit to download, process, and analyze YouTube videos.
-It can download videos or audio, transcribe audio content using Google Gemini, and identify potential viral clips from the transcripts.
+It can download videos or audio, transcribe audio content, generate captions, and identify potential viral clips from the transcripts.

 ## Features

 - **YouTube Video/Audio Downloading**:
-  - Download videos at specified resolutions or the highest available.
+  - Download videos at specified qualities or the highest available.
   - Download audio-only in MP3 format.
   - Specify custom output directories and filenames.
 - **Audio Transcription**:
-  - Transcribe audio content from downloaded videos/audio using Google Gemini models.
+  - Transcribe audio content from downloaded videos/audio using `stable-ts`.
   - Save transcripts as `.txt` files.
 - **Viral Clip Identification**:
   - Analyze transcripts to identify sections with high potential to be engaging or viral short clips.
   - Uses Google Gemini models for analysis.
+- **Caption Generation**:
+    - Generate caption files (.srt, .ass) using `stable-whisper`.
+    - Burn subtitles into the video.
 - **Processing Manifest**:
-  - Keeps track of processed URLs and their associated files (video, audio, transcript, analysis) in a CSV manifest (`processing_manifest.csv`).
+  - Keeps track of processed URLs and their associated files in a CSV manifest (`processing_manifest.csv`).
   - Supports caching: avoids re-processing already completed steps unless forced.
   - Manage the manifest by listing entries or removing specific URLs and their associated files.
 - **Flexible Output Configuration**:
   - Specify base output directory.
-  - Set custom directories for videos, audios, transcripts, and analysis files.
+  - Set custom directories for all generated files.

 ## Installation

 1.  **Prerequisites**:

     - Python 3.x
     - FFmpeg: Ensure FFmpeg is installed and accessible in your system's PATH.
-It's required for audio extraction and MP3 conversion.
+It's required for audio extraction and video processing.
 You can download it from [ffmpeg.org](https://ffmpeg.org/download.html).

 2.  **Clone the Repository (if applicable)**: